rwilson504/Blogger/PAD-Adding-Items-To-SharePoint/PAD-Adding-Items-to-SharePoint.md

 ```

 ## SharePoint REST API
-The SharePoint REST API offer a huge amount of capabilities for carrying out actions within SharePoint.
+The SharePoint REST API offers a huge amount of capabilities for carrying out actions within SharePoint.
 In order to utilize them within Power Automate Desktop we can use the **Invoke web service** action.
 In order to utilize the web service it must have the proper authentication information sent along with it.
-The authentication mechanism will consist of a service principal, within sharepoint there are two options for doing this.
-The first is App-only authentication which can be configured through the use of SharePoint pages and is detailsed [here](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azureacs).
-Additionally you can utilize AD-only authentication which is newer and prefered for SharePoint Only but does not work in SharePoitn On-Premise.
-For the secario I choose to utilize the App-Only method due to the greater simplicity in setting it up and the ablity for it to function Online and On-Premise.
+The authentication mechanism will consist of a service principal, within SharePoint there are two options for doing this.
+The first is App-only authentication which can be configured through the use of SharePoint pages and is detailed [here](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azureacs).
+Additionally, you can utilize AD-only authentication which is newer and preferred for SharePoint Only but does not work in SharePoint On-Premise.
+For the scenario I choose to utilize the App-Only method due to the greater simplicity in setting it up and the ability for it to function Online and On-Premise.

 ### Create a Service Principal
 Creating the service principal and configuring it's permissions are well documented at [Setting up an app-only principal with tenant permissions](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azureacs#setting-up-an-app-only-principal-with-tenant-permissions)